dips-21/my_practice/README.md

 Polymorphism:-
 ==================================================
+Polymorphism is the capability of a method to do different things based on the object that it is acting upon.
+In other words, polymorphism allows you define one interface and have multiple implementations.
 * In polymorphism, calls resolved  dynamically on correct object type.
 * It is also known as dynamic dispatch methods because method called resolved on run time type of object.
 Example:--we have a women, man and child class and in that gethobby is a method.when we call getHobby of person then it